Orientation Lingo

 Bear Tracks: An online service for students and applicants.
 This is where you’ll build your schedule and enroll in classes, apply for awards, check your grades, and much more.

 BioSci (BS): Biological Sciences Centre.
 You’ll have your first/second year biology, zoology, botany and microbiology labs here.
 Research participation for psychology classes are also held here.
 Everyone jokes about getting lost in here.
 The abbreviations “CW”, “G”, “M”, “P” and “Z” stand for the different wings in the buildings.
-Just follow the signs and you’ll be fine.
+Just follow the signs, you got this!

 Business (BUS): Business Building.
 Home to the Alberta School of Business.
 Shares an atrium with the Tory building.